Lion: Subspecies

 However, there seems to be some degree of overlap between both groups in northern Central Africa.
-DNA analysis from a more recent study indicates, that Central African lions are derived from both northern and southern lions, as they cluster with P. leo leo in mtDNA-based phylogenies whereas their genomic DNA indicates a closer relationship with P. leo melanochaita.
+DNA analysis from a more recent study indicates that Central African lions are derived from both northern and southern lions, as they cluster with P. leo leo in mtDNA-based phylogenies whereas their genomic DNA indicates a closer relationship with P. leo melanochaita.

 Lion samples from some parts of the Ethiopian Highlands cluster genetically with those from Cameroon and Chad, while lions from other areas of Ethiopia cluster with samples from East Africa.
-Researchers therefore assume Ethiopia is a contact zone between the two subspecies.
-Genome-wide data of a wild-born historical lion sample from Sudan showed that it clustered with P. l. leo in mtDNA-based phylogenies, but with a high affinity to P. l. melanochaita.
-This result suggested that the taxonomic position of lions in Central Africa may require revision.
+Researchers, therefore, assume Ethiopia is a contact zone between the two subspecies.
+Genome-wide data of a wild-born historical lion sample from Sudan showed that it clustered with P. l. leo in mtDNA-based phylogenies, but with a high affinity to P. l. melanochaita; this suggested that the taxonomic position of lions in Central Africa may require revision.

 Fossil records

 Other lion subspecies or sister species to the modern lion existed in prehistoric times:

-P. l. sinhaleyus was a fossil carnassial excavated in Sri Lanka, which was attributed to a lion.
-It is thought to have become extinct around 39,000 years ago.